deltachat/deltachat-pages/en/help.md

   and the encryption keys will also be verified.
 Both will see a "sender verified" system message in their 1:1 chat.

-If you are not nearby the chat partner, you can check the status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop):
+If you are not near the chat partner, you can check the status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop):

 - For end-to-end-encryption, Delta Chat shows two fingerprints there.